Image: Due Angeli (Two Angels)

 SLB: And that’s why your interest in archetypes and myth is so fierce, this wounded inner child that you have experienced?

 KW: Partly.
 I was already treading this path before that part of me was woken up.
 Myth and shamanic teachings don’t normally meet in this way.
 I’ve brought them together myself as a separate interest.
 My shamanic education did not include myth.
-My teacher Chris was immersed in Native American lore and wisdom.
+My teacher Chris was immersed in Native American and northern European indigenous lore and wisdom.

 SLB: Would you say it’s this power of the archetype found in myth that has attracted you, is a key to open the transformation process?